Goal and Purpose of Colloquium

 Teaching Innovation Stations

-One of the key highlights of the Colloquium was the “Teaching Innovation Stations”— a dynamic, interactive platform where faculty, staff, and graduate students shared their compelling and unique teaching methodologies that enhance student learning.
+One of the key highlights of the Colloquium is the “Teaching Innovation Stations”— a dynamic, interactive platform where faculty, staff, and graduate students share their compelling and unique teaching methodologies that enhance student learning.

 What is a Teaching Innovation Station?